angyalkavalcsics/Queue-in-R/README.md

 Additionally, there are some helper funtions such as the one for Birth/Death models or for solving a routing matrix.

 Working on a demo for finding average service time, average arrival rate, and other metrics needed for these models.

+To cite package 'QinR' in publications use:

+Angyalka Valcsics and Pearl Armstrong (2021).
+QinR: QinR: Queueing Models in R. R package version 1.0.0.

+A BibTeX entry for LaTeX users is

+@Manual{,
+     title = {QinR: QinR: Queueing Models in R}, author = {Angyalka Valcsics and Pearl Armstrong}, year = {2021},
+     note = {R package version 1.0.0},
+   }